arunwebber/web-detective/README.md

 1. **Download the Extension:**
    Download the Extension:Clone this repository or download the ZIP.git clone git clone https://github.com/Krishnapriya462/.git
-2. cd web-detective
+2. cd email-parser
-Load as an Unpacked Extension:
+3. Load as an Unpacked Extension:
-Open Chrome and go to chrome://extensions/
+4. Open Chrome and go to chrome://extensions/
-Enable Developer mode (top right corner)
+5. Enable Developer mode (top right corner)
-Click "Load unpacked" and select the folder
+6. Click "Load unpacked" and select the folder

 ---